-- All the external routable protocol connectivity paths to Any LERC for the asset passes through a firewall-LEAP that denies all traffic by default with explicit inbound and outbound access permissions defined, or equivalent method by which both inbound and outbound connections are shielded from or to the world wide webconfined to only those that the Responsible Entity deems necessary (e.g. IP addresses, ports, services, and/or data diode) for scenarios representative of the Responsible Entity's sites having Low Impact BES Cyber Systems. - Dial_up Connectivity to a low impact BES Cyber System is set to dial out only (no autoanswer) to a preprogrammed number to deliver data.
-Incoming Dial_up Connectivity is to a dialback modem, a modem that must be remotely controlled by the control center or control room, has some form of access control, or the low impact BES Cyber System has access control.
+- Any LERC for the asset passes through a LEAP that denies all traffic by default with explicit inbound and outbound access permissions defined, or equivalent method by which both inbound and outbound connections are confined to only those that the Responsible Entity deems necessary (e.g. IP addresses, ports, services) for scenarios representative of the Responsible Entity's sites having Low Impact BES Cyber Systems. - Dial-up Connectivity to a low impact BES Cyber System is set to dial out only (no autoanswer) to a preprogrammed number to deliver data.
+Incoming Dialup Connectivity is to a dialback modem, a modem that must be remotely controlled by the control center or control room, has some form of access control, or the low impact BES Cyber System has access control.